cose-wg/Charter/Charter.md

 The WG will evaluate, and potentially adopt, documents dealing with algorithms which would fit the criteria of being IETF consensus algorithms.
-Potential candidates would include those algorithms which have been evaluate by the CFRG and algorithms which have gone through a public review and evaluation process such as was done for the NIST SHA-3 algorithms.
+Potential candidates would include those algorithms which have been evaluated by the CFRG and algorithms which have gone through a public review and evaluation process such as was done for the NIST SHA-3 algorithms.
 Potential candidate would not include national standards based algorithms